edibotopic/digital-food/README.md

 [RxOL](http://diyhpl.us/~bryan/papers2/CompCook.html): Described in this short book by David A. Mundie from 1985, a formal language (RxOL) and accompanying software (Cocina) for programmatically analysing and generating recipes.

-[tacofancy](https://github.com/sinker/tacofancy): A repository of taco recipes written according the Object Oriented paradigm.
+[tacofancy](https://github.com/sinker/tacofancy): A repository of taco recipes written according the Object Oriented paradigm

+### writing

+[GRIMGRAINS](https://grimgrains.com/site/home.html): cooking blog maintained by hundred rabbits, a programmer and illustrator who live (and cook) on a boat

 ### games